cstoquer/platformerTutorial/src/part6_entities/readme.md

 # Part 6: Add ennemies and items

 In this chapter we will add other entities that can interact with the player character:
-- coins that can be collected by the player
+- coins that can be collected by the player.
-- ennemies
+- ennemies that cann attack the player character.

 ## Entity manager